micromark/common-markup-state-machine/readme.md

 *   ↪ **[ASCII alphanumeric][ascii-alphanumeric]**\
     ↪ **U+002D DASH (`-`)**

-    Consume and switch to the [*HTML opening tag inside scheme inside or email atext state*][s-html-opening-tag-inside-scheme-inside-or-email-atext]
+    Consume and switch to the [*HTML tag open inside scheme inside or email atext state*][s-html-tag-open-inside-scheme-inside-or-email-atext]
 *   ↪ **[atext][atext]**

     Consume and switch to the [*Autolink email atext state*][s-autolink-email-atext]